maxdug/maxdug.github.io/stuff/index.md

   - Books
   - Online courses
   - Dining out
+- Checklist for a purchase or aquisition
+    - Who am I buying for?
+To impress others?
+    - Does this item bring me joy or provide opportunity
+    - Can I afford it?
+    - Am I replacing something?
+    - How often will I use this item?
+    - How long do I expect this item to last?
+    - What is the storage or care cost?
+    - Can I share or borrow this item?
+H
+    - Have I done all my research?
+    - Can I buy used?
+Can I make it?
+    - Can I get a non-plastic version?
+    - Would the best version of me buy this?
+    - Online or Local?
+    - What is the urgency level?

 - I think my last time I did this was either 2020 or 2021 because I remember
 - travel?
 - Restraunts?